University Gardens, New York: Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in University Gardens.

 Power

 PSEG Long Island provides power to all homes and businesses within University Gardens.

 Sewage

 University Gardens is connected to sanitary sewers.
-These sewers are operated by the Belgrave Sewer District, which the hamlet, in its entirety, is located within the boundaries of.
+These sewers are operated by the Belgrave Sewer District, which the hamlet is entirety, is located within the boundaries of.

 Water

 University Gardens is located entirely within the boundaries of (and is thus served by) the Manhasset–Lakeville Water District.

+University Gardens subdivision

+The University Gardens subdivision – the development for which the University Gardens CDP is named – is a distinct community founded in 1927.
+Built on the site of the former University Golf Club, the subdivision operates under a set of covenants recorded with its 218 homes and 17 commercial properties under the auspices of the University Gardens Property Owners Association, Inc.; it is located in the northeastern portion of the CDP.